 This billing option is dedicated to free-forever products and services.
 On AWS, you get it in two variants.

-• 12 months free – Here, the service is free for new AWS customers up to a certain usage level each month.
+- Twelve months free – Here, the service is free for new AWS customers up to a certain monthly usage level.
 This free capacity is automatically renewed every month for 12 months.
 Once you exhaust the free monthly capacity, you are required to pay for the outage at the standard rate.

-• Free forever – Unlike the 12-month free offer, this option is available to both new and existing customers and does not expire once your first year is over.
-As opposed to a completely free AWS service, this billing option offers a specific amount of capacity for free each month.
+- Free forever – Unlike the 12-month free offer, this option is available to both new and existing customers and does not expire once your first year is over.
+Unlike a completely free AWS service, this billing option offers a specific amount of capacity for free each month.

 The GCP Free tier, on the other hand, provides limited access to about 25 products and services, including App Engine, BigQuery, Cloud Build, and Cloud Run.